 This declaration is only valid for configurations (combinations of software, firmware and hardware) provided and/or supported by Cisco Systems for use within the EU.
 The use of software or firmware not supported/provided by Cisco Systems may result that the equipment is no longer compliant with the regulatory requirements.

 Note The full declaration of conformity for this product can be found in the Declarations of Conformity and Regulatory Information section of the appropriate product hardware installation guide, which is available on Cisco.com.
-See the "Obtaining Documentation, Support, and Security Guidelines" section for instructions for downloading these documents.
+See the “Obtaining Documentation and Submitting a Service Request” section for instructions for downloading these documents.

 The following standards were applied during the assessment of the product against the requirements of the Directive 1999/5/EC:

 Radio: EN 301 893 and EN 300 328